Shivani-joshi-21/Shivani-joshi-21/README.md

 - 📫 How to reach me **shivanijoshi2106@gmail.com**

-- ⚡ Fun fact **If something isn't your cup of tea, grab a cup of tea and try again! **
+- ⚡ Fun fact **If something isn't your cup of tea, grab a cup of tea and try again until it is! **

 <h3 align="left">Connect with me:</h3>
 <p align="left">